tljm/jpp/src/README.rst

 Question & Answer
 =================

 #.
-Hey dude, why don't you put all that notes to some database and us SQL
+Hey dude, why don't you put all that notes to some database and use SQL
    to query DB and get what you want?

    That's a very good question.
 Well, may be, may be...